Liability Insurance for Home Based Bakers

 Bakers insurance protects bakers from third-party claims that might arise from their business operations.
 Covered claims may include slip-and-fall accidents, illnesses caused by baked products, or equipment loss.

-Baker insurance from the Food Liability Insurance Program (FLIP), provides coverage for business personal property/inland marine, general liability, product liability, and identity recovery coverage.
+Baker insurance from the Food Liability Insurance Program (FLIP), provides coverage for business personal property/inland marine, general liability, and product liability.

 How Much Does Baker Insurance Cost?